sid-ee/concourse-pipeline-resource/README.md

  containing variables to be interpolated via `{{ }}` in `config_file`.
  Equivalent of `-l some-vars-file.yml` in `fly set-pipeline` command.

+ - `unpaused`: *Optional.* Boolean specifying if the pipeline should be unpaused after the creation.
+If it is set to `true`, the command `unpause-pipeline` will be executed for the specific pipeline.

 ### dynamic

 Resource configuration as above for Check, with the following job configuration: